springyworks/burnko/READMEadditions.md

 - 🔜 **Then: GPU implementation** - CubeCL FFT kernels
 - 🔜 **Finally: Performance benchmarking** - CPU vs GPU analysis

-**🏆 Key Takeaway**: The disciplined warning-driven approach that fixed scan operations provides a proven framework for implementing any complex operation in Burn, ensuring we avoid "sequential disasters" and dummy implementations.
+**🏆 Key Takeaway**: The disciplined warning-driven approach that fixed scan operations provides a proven framework for implementing any complex operation in Burn, ensuring we avoid "sequential issues" and dummy implementations.

 ---